I am a mature documentary photographer.

 The Knowing the Unknown series, a study of individuality and mortality, is in the early stages of development.
+As is the Grandmothers; holding the Universe together series.

 The Regarding the Sensual series and Lightness of Being series explore a lighter fascination with the elegance and sensuality of living elements.